praeclarum/praeclarum.github.io/_posts/2026/2026-05-05-coding-with-local-agents.md

 **TL;DR** Running coding agents on local machines has never been easier.
 This article gives easy setup instructions for running Qwen 3.6 27B on an RTX 3090 in Linux.
 I then show how to use the model in VS Code using the LLM Gateway extension.
 By the end of this guide, you'll be free of service providers and able to run a variety of OSS models.

+**Update (May 16, 2026)**: Over a week has gone by since posting this, so of course everything has changed.
+Well not *everything* but MTP is the new performance hotness and I've added a section about how I use it at the end.

 ## Overview

 There are roughly two steps to running a local coding agent: